brianpereboom/brianpereboom.github.io/README.md

 1. Create a new directory with the name of your article (or your name in the case of a biography) in the Articles directory of your forked repository.

 2. Inside this directory, create an `index.html` file, `thumbnail.png`, and any accompanying HTML, CSS, or script files you need for your content.
+You can use the template located at ExampleCategory/ExampleArticle/index.html as a starting point for your article.
 A thumbnail is required if you want the article to be featured on the homepage.

 3. Your biography may contain links to your articles, external projects, and social media.